| Ch 6 -- The C and C++ Programming Languages

 and returns the results.
 The act of invoking the transformation is known as calling

+the function.
 Mathematical function calls can be nested, as can function calls in C. When function

 calls are nested, the results of the innermost function are passed as input to the